-Sr. No. Particulars As at March 31, 2021 As at March 31, 2020 1 In respect of matters pending before Supreme Court Note: 20.00 266.15 Future Cashflows in respect of above are determinable only on receipt of Judgements / decision pending with Supreme Court.
+Sr. No. Particulars As at March 31, 2022 As at March 31, 2021 1 In respect of matters pending before Supreme Court Note: Future Cashflows in respect of above are determinable only on receipt of Judgements / decision pending with Supreme Court.
 The company is hopeful of succeeding & as such does not expect any significant liability to crystalize.
-2 Estimated amount of contracts remaining to be executed on Capital Account and not provided for (Net of capital advances) - 1.68 a) Names of related parties and description of relationship where control exists b) Name of related parties with whom transactions taken placed
+20.00 20.00 2 Estimated amount of contracts remaining to be executed on Capital Account and not provided for (Net of capital advances) 688.85 -